-Volunteers are the heart of Olympia Film Society (OFS).
-Every movie we screen (roughly 17 per week) is staffed by Volunteers.
+Volunteers are the heart of the Olympia Film Society (OFS).
+Volunteers staff every movie we screen (roughly 10 per week).
 That adds up to more than a hundred Volunteers each week.
 And that's only the beginning.
-Volunteers also play a crucial role in theater maintenance, housekeeping, graphic design, web design, promotion, film selection, and administration.
+Volunteers also play a crucial role in theater maintenance, housekeeping, graphic design, web design, promotion, and administration.
 Not to mention our Volunteer Board of Directors (BOD).

-Volunteers operate under the supervision of the Volunteer Coordinator (VC), according to the policies, principles, practices, and budget of the Olympia Film Society.
+Volunteers operate under the supervision of the Volunteer Director (VD), according to the policies, principles, practices, and budget of the Olympia Film Society.

-Any person may request to volunteer at OFS by contacting the VC and/or using our online Volunteer Management System (VMS).
-All requests to volunteer will be reviewed on a non-discriminatory basis (see Non-Discrimination policy in our Bylaws).
+Any person may request to volunteer at OFS by contacting the VD and/or using our online Volunteer Management System (VMS).
+All volunteer requests will be reviewed on a non-discriminatory basis (see Non-Discrimination policy in our Bylaws).
 Training is required.
 OFS reserves the right to refuse Volunteer requests.

 D. VOLUNTEER MANAGEMENT SYSTEM (VMS)

-OFS uses an online database (the VMS) to schedule and track volunteer activities.
-All volunteers are required to use the VMS to sign up for, confirm or decline shifts.
+OFS uses an online database to schedule and track volunteer activities.
+All volunteers must use the VMS to sign up for, confirm or decline shifts.

 2. HOW TO SIGN UP TO VOLUNTEER